An Agreement of the People: Development

 Soon after the First English Civil War, the Agreement was the subject of the Putney Debates in 1647.
-The major tenets of this first version of the Agreement were: freedom of religion, the frequent convening of new parliaments and equality for all under the law.
+The major tenets of this first version of the Agreement were: freedom of religion, the frequent convening of new parliaments and equality before the law.
 These tenets also appeared in the later versions of the manifesto.
 As these basic proposals were queried, other provisions were added; for example Roman Catholics were exempt from the right to religious freedom, and the electorate was to be made up of "all men of the age of one and twenty years and upwards (not being servants, or receiving alms, or having served in the late King in Arms or voluntary Contributions)."

 The Levellers hoped to base England's new constitution on the Agreement of the People.
 But in the end, the New Model Army based their demands on an alternative less revolutionary document, the Heads of Proposals, that was proposed and supported by the Grandees (senior officers) of the Army.

 The Agreement is believed to have "greatly influence[ed] the development of the U.S. Constitution."